 Ashcreek Academy recreational activities are therapeutic in nature and enhance the overall treatment experience.
 Our extensive experience and has shown us that boys learn and retain more when doing hands-on activities.
 We strive to have our young men learn to fall back in love with activities that depression may have taken away and/or expose them to new activities that they may learn to love that can be used as healthy alternatives to possible unhealthy habits that they have developed.
 The activities consist of experiential groups and recreational activities designed specifically for boys.

 Our outdoor focus, horsemanship, and superior academics, help set us apart as one of the top residential treatment centers for boys.

-Our experiential groups are designed so that our boys must use cooperation and teamwork to gain success.
-Through planning, attempting, and finally achieving success the boys learn those things by “doing”.
+Our experiential groups are designed so that our boys must use cooperation and teamwork to gain success, through planning, attempting, and finally achieving.

 Participating in and processing these experiences allow the students to learn about the necessity of trust, communication, responsibility, teamwork, and their roles in success.

 In just 20-30 minutes, we can be in some of the most beautiful places in the country, all while working on: Increasing Character, Endurance, Patience, Problem Solving, & Confidence.
 Experiential therapy can help the students in so many ways; the many physical and mental challenges alone will help them figure out the way they interact with the world, and the sense of accomplishment helps re-build self confidence and self-love.